airbrake/airbrake-ios/README.markdown

 #Symbolication

 In order for the call stack to be properly symbolicated at the time of a crash, applications built with the notifier should not be stripped of their symbol information at compile time.
 If these settings are not set as  recommended, frames from your binary will be displayed as hex return addresses instead of readable strings.
 These hex return addresses can be symbolicated using `atos`.
-More information about symbolication and these build settings can be found at [http://developer.apple.com/tools/xcode/symbolizingcrashdumps.html](http://developer.apple.com/tools/xcode/symbolizingcrashdumps.html) Here are the settings that control code stripping:
+More information about symbolication and these build settings can be found in Apple's [developer documentation](http://developer.apple.com/tools/xcode/symbolizingcrashdumps.html).
+Here are the settings that control code stripping:

 - Deployment Postprocessing: Off
 - Strip Debug Symbols During Copy: Off